Maryland rallies to beat Illinois 75-66

 Ayo Dosunmu led Illinois with 16 points.
 Andres Feliz added 12.

 Emotions were running high from the opening tip.
-There were four technical foul called in the first half, two on the Maryland bench and one each on Illinois (Feliz) and Maryland (Morsell).
+There were four technical foul called in the first half, two on the Maryland bench (the first on Turgeon) and one each on Illinois (Feliz) and Maryland (Morsell).

+“I don’t want to talk about that,” Turgeon said of his technical.
+“I deserved it and we moved on.”

 Illinois coach Brad Underwood was called for the game’s fifth technical foul midway through the second half for yelling at the referees.